creasy-pita/MybatisTutorial/Readme.md

         参考： https://stackoverflow.com/questions/24816502/cachemanager-no-bean-found-not-trying-to-setup-any-cache
     5 错误 The matching wildcard is strict, but no declaration can be found for element 'mvc:annotation-driven' 参考： https://stackoverflow.com/questions/15406231/no-declaration-can-be-found-for-element-mvcannotation-driven
-    6 错误：org.springframework.beans.factory.NoSuchBeanDefinitionException: No matching bean of type [com.creasypita.learning.mappers.StudentMapper] found for dependency: expected at least 1 bean which qualifies as autowire candidate for this dependency.
+    6 错误：org.springframework.beans.factory.NoSuchBeanDefinitionException: No matching bean of type [com.creasypita.learning.StudentMapper] found for dependency: expected at least 1 bean which qualifies as autowire candidate for this dependency.
 Dependency annotations: {@org.springframework.beans.factory.annotation.Autowired(required=true)}
     7     org.springframework  spring-jdbc 没有引入
      通过
      <dependency>